On the first night my parents brought me home from the hospital, my dad asked my mom what time they should set the alarm to wake up and feed me.

 Almost everything I know about parenting could not have been taught to me in a book or a class, but came with experience.
 All of those fond memories I recall about that first year are a constant reminder to me that a lot of parenting is about dealing with the unexpected and trying to innovate in the moment.

-No matter how many books you read or how many times your friends with kids give you advice, you are never prepared for many things when it comes to being a parent.
+Because no matter how many books you read or how many times your friends with kids give you advice.
+No matter how many cool accessories you pick up on your endless trips to Babies “R” Us, you are never prepared for many things when it comes to being a parent.

 As a former college pastor and now a marriage and family therapist, I spend a lot of my time around parents and their children, and I’m learning new things every day as I try and be the best parent to my 6-year-old daughter and 3-year-old son.